Robert Shrum

 Robert was a 1959 graduate of Patton High School.

-He and Lois Rhodes were married at New Bethel Church in Marble Hill on Dec.
-28, 1968.
+He and Lois Rhodes were married Dec.
+28, 1968, at New Bethel Church in Marble Hill.
 They were missionaries for the church early in their married life.

 He worked in the forestry industry for most of his working career.